yennanliu/utility_Scala/README.md

 	    - Your Scala code will be called from Java code
 	- [Class VS Object 1](./src/main/scala/ScalaBasic/Class_VS_Object_1.scala), [Class VS Object 2](./src/main/scala/ScalaBasic/Class_VS_Object_2.scala) - Compare Class, object difference, feature in Scala
 	- [Type Parameterlization Demo1](./src/main/scala/ScalaBasic/TypeParameterlizationDemo_1.scala) - Type Parameterlization in Scala
+	- [CompanionDemo1](./src/main/scala/ScalaBasic/CompanionDemo1.scala), [CompanionDemo2](./src/main/scala/ScalaBasic/CompanionDemo2.scala)  - Scala Companion demo (An object that has the same name as a class is called a companion object of the class, and it is often used to contain factory methods for the class that it complements)
 	- [Apply method demo 1](./src/main/scala/ScalaBasic/ApplyMethodDemo1.scala), [Apply method demo 2](./src/main/scala/ScalaBasic/ApplyMethodDemo2.scala),  [Apply method demo 3](./src/main/scala/ScalaBasic/ApplyMethodDemo3.scala) - if we have 1 object : `Object(param1, param2...)` then we will get the `Companion class` object return via the `Apply` method